Kissoon

-Kissoon is a surname of Hindu Indo-Caribbean origin.
-It is derived from Kishun or Kishan, which in Caribbean Hindustani the "h" is silent, thus resulting is Kissoon.
+Kissoon is a surname of Hindu Indian origin found in Fiji, Guyana, Jamaica, Mauritius, South Africa, Suriname, and Trinidad and Tobago.
+It is derived from Kishun or Kishan, which in Bhojpuri the "h" is silent, thus resulting is Kissoon.
 Kissoon is another name for the Hindu deity Krishna.
+The Kissoon surname is mainly attributed to the castes of brahmins and Kshatriyas coming from Uttar Pradesh or Bihar.
 Notable people with the surname include: